 Attendance and absenteeism

 If a child is absent from school, a note from the parent or caregiver is required.
 In the event of an unexplained absence, a compulsory attendance form will be sent home.
-In the event of your child contacting an infectious disease, a detailed exclusion table (PDF, 82 KB) is included for your information.
+In the event of your child contacting an infectious disease, a detailed exclusion table is available.
 Please note the student absentee telephone no. (07) 3380 0360.

 Once children enter the school grounds, they are not to leave without the permission of the principal.
 Parents wishing to collect a child prior to 3.00 pm need to visit the office to sign the child out.